 How We Did

-We both managed to stand up on a wave in our first two-hour lesson in the water, but it was really short (couple seconds), and we were catching the white water from a wave that already broke.
+We both managed to stand up on a wave in our first two-hour lesson in the water, but it was really short (couple of seconds), and we were catching the white water from a wave that already broke.
 It wasn’t until the second lesson that we could reliably stand up.
 Even then, it took about a week (6-8 hours practice) before we were even a little confident about catching a wave.

 When you see the pros surfing, it looks so easy.
 But when you’re getting started, even standing up is pretty hard.
 Don’t give up, though.
 Just keep trying until suddenly it clicks, and you start catching waves!